Dawil/traffic-lights/README.md

 ### No Dependencies

 No non-standard libraries were used to make the project portable and limit install difficulties.
 They also weren't needed.

+### Not making the time intervals configurable

+It would have been trivial to add argparse support.
+However the code as is is very simple to read.
+Argparse support may have doubled the main function and not added real value.